 In this case, aesthetic standards precede health considerations, best reflected in practices like applying candle wax to apples to make them shine more vividly.

-This extends across all industries, asking whether or not too much emphasis is placed on appearance and cutting costs over consumer safety and the quality of the products they use.
+This extends across all industries, raising the question of whether too much emphasis is placed on appearance and cutting costs over consumer safety and the quality of the products they use.

-- Example: This practice of waxing apples for artificial shininess is quite common for a few producers, hence representing a general tendency where appearance comes before product health and safety.
+- Example: Waxing apples for artificial shininess is quite common for a few producers, representing a general tendency to appear before product health and safety.

-- Common Practices: This is not in Apple alone, but similar widespread practices span all products in almost every sector where measures of deception compromise safety.
+- Common Practices: This is not unique to Apple; similar widespread practices apply to all products in almost every sector where measures of deception compromise safety.

 Homesteading as a Solution

-Indeed, as people were progressively losing their trust in the efficacy of large-scale production, homesteading became an effective tool that represented a re-establishment of the original values and self-sufficiency.
+Indeed, as people gradually lost trust in the efficacy of large-scale production, homesteading became an effective tool for re-establishing the original values of self-sufficiency.

-It is more about a conscious decision to put priority on fresh, clean, and safe food and goods by taking control of the production chain first and finally.
+It is more about a conscious decision to prioritize fresh, clean, and safe food and goods by controlling the production chain first and foremost.

-By adopting this homestead way of living, people will take care of themselves and will have a deeper and more personal relationship with the environment, which in turn will guarantee sustainable approaches that benefit both individuals and the nature around them.
+Adopting this homestead lifestyle will help people take care of themselves.
+They will also have a deeper and more personal relationship with the environment, guaranteeing sustainable approaches that benefit individuals and nature.

 Guaranteed Quality:

-- Fresh, Pure, and Safe Foods: Homesteading provides fresh, pure, and safe food and produce to eat and consume.
+- Fresh, Pure, and Safe Foods: Homesteading provides fresh, pure, and safe food and produce.

 - Control Over Production: It ensures total control over production, from selecting the inputs to cultivating and processing practices.